mFACE: Multilingual Summarization with Factual Consistency Evaluation: Introduction

-To summarize, the contributions of this work are three-fold: (1) we analyze the quality of the \mbox{XLSum} dataset \cite{hasan-etal-2021-xl} using strong multilingual NLI models and reveal severe issues with faithfulness in the training data across languages; (2)~we explore methods for improving downstream summarization models trained on this data using a multilingual NLI signal, and show large gains in both automatic and human evaluation; and (3)~we will release our NLI models, summarization models, and human judgments of summaries in multiple languages to foster future work on this task.
-To the best of our knowledge, our work is the first to examine the faithfulness of summarization systems in multilingual settings, and we hope it will encourage the development of better metrics and models in multilingual text generation.
+To summarize, the contributions of this work are three-fold: (1) we analyze the quality of the \mbox{XLSum} dataset \cite{hasan-etal-2021-xl} using strong multilingual NLI models and reveal severe issues with faithfulness in the training data across languages; (2)~we explore methods for improving downstream summarization models trained on this data using a multilingual NLI signal, and show large gains in both automatic and human evaluation; and (3)~using the data from our large-scale human evaluation study, we learn metrics for automatically evaluating summaries in multiple languages along the dimensions of Quality, Factual Consistency, and Informativeness.\footnote{We will release our NLI models, summarization models, and human judgments of summaries in multiple languages to foster future work on this task.} To the best of our knowledge, our work is the first to examine the faithfulness of summarization systems in multilingual settings, and we hope it will encourage the development of better metrics and models in multilingual text generation.